IBM-Bluemix-Docs/cloud-object-storage-infrastructure/java.md

 **Create AWS shared credentials**

 Use `aws configure` to create an access credentials file with the default profile.
-For more information about using the AWS CLI, see the documentation on [using command line interfaces].
+For more information about using the AWS CLI, see the documentation on [using command-line interfaces].

-**Example: Command output of `aws configure`**
+**Example - Command output of `aws configure`**

 ```
 $ aws configure